telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

     time a successful notification was sent.
     Not present if the subscription has never provoked a successful notification.
 -   **maxFailsLimit**: An optional field used to specify the maximum limit of connection attempts, so when that number of failing notifications is reached, then the subscription passes automatically to inactive state.
 -   **failsCounter**: the number of failing notifications associated to the subscription.
+This is increased by one each time a notification attempt fails.
+It is reset to 0 if a notification attempt successes or the subscription transition from "inactive" to "active" status.

 Example document: